mturczyn/about-intrinsic/README.md

 - when using publish profile, we had an error
   > Deployment Failed, Error: Failed to get app runtime OS

-  We had to click "rerun failed jobs" and check "debug logs" checkbox to see there were soe authorization problem (we had HTTP status code 401 along the way)
+  We had to click "re-run failed jobs" and check "enable debug logging" checkbox to see there were soe authorization problem (we had HTTP status code 401 along the way).

+[This StackOverflow post](https://stackoverflow.com/questions/67974780/unable-to-deploy-to-azure-container-using-github-actions-deployment-failed-wit) talks about this issue.
+It has suggestion:

+> For me, this was resolved by removing Access Restrictions from app.scm.azurewebsites.net

+That might fix this issue.
+But anyway - we don't want to use publish profile anyway, so this is just information.
+Below is solution without using publish profile.

 Finally, resolution was to execute Azure CLI command to define docker server URL, which sets up depoyed web app resource correctly.